Applications for the 2021 Nikitas J. Zervanos Outstanding Program Director Award will open in late July 2020.

-The American Academy of Family Physicians (AAFP) and the Association of Family Medicine Residency Directors (AFMRD) invite residency directors, program faculty, residents, and the AAFP constituent chapters to submit names for consideration for the 2020 Nikitas J. Zervanos Outstanding Program Director Award.
+The American Academy of Family Physicians (AAFP) and the Association of Family Medicine Residency Directors (AFMRD) invite residency directors, program faculty, residents, and the AAFP constituent chapters to submit names for consideration each year for the Nikitas J. Zervanos Outstanding Program Director Award.

 - Be a current member of the AAFP and the AFMRD